ppy/osu-wiki/wiki/osu!supporter/en.md

 *Note: minor name changes may be requested from the account support team for free—see [Account § Can I change my account's username?](/wiki/Help_centre/Account#name-changes)*

-The osu!supporter bearers are granted the ability to change their username once for free, if it's their first name change ([usual conditions apply](/wiki/Help_centre/Account#name-changes)).
+Getting osu!supporter comes with the ability to change usernames for free for the first time, under [usual conditions](/wiki/Help_centre/Account#name-changes).

 ### osu!direct